IBM-Cloud/appid-samples/cloning-instance-with-rest/README.md

 ## Assigning access policies

-2. Create an access policy in the source instance by assigning a user the service role of `Reader`.
+2. Create an access policy in the source instance by assigning the service ID the service role of `Reader`.

-		>Tip: Be sure that you only give a user the rights to complete the tasks that they are assigned.
-If you give to little, you'll need to adjust it for them to do their job.
-If you give too much, they may affect more than they intend to.
+		>Tip: Be sure that you only give the service ID the rights to complete the tasks that you want it to.
+If you give too much, the ID has the ability to affect more than you intend.
 To learn more about App ID actions and roles, check out our doc on [service access management](https://console.bluemix.net/docs/iam/serviceidaccess.html#serviceidpolicy).

 3. In the target instance, assign another policy of `writer` for the same person.